Biden campaign, unfazed by N. Korea insults, says it's 'no surprise' rogue nation prefers Trump

 Joe Biden’s campaign said Wednesday it was "no surprise" North Korea prefers President Trump, in response to scathing criticism from the rogue nation’s state-run media agency in which it questioned his intelligence and called him an "imbecile bereft of elementary quality as a human being"

 “As Vice President Biden said in Philadelphia, Donald Trump ‘embraces dictators and tyrants like [Russian President Vladimir] Putin and [North Korean leader] Kim Jong Un’ while alienating our closest allies.
-That is antithetical to who we are and it has to change,” Andrew Bates, the Biden presidential campaign’s director of rapid response, told The Hill.
+That is antithetical to who we are and it has to change,” Andrew Bates, the Biden presidential campaign’s director of rapid response, told Fox News.

 “Trump has also been repeatedly tricked into making major concessions to the murderous regime in Pyongyang while getting nothing in return.
 Given Vice President Biden's record of standing up for American values and interests, it’s no surprise that North Korea would prefer that Donald Trump remain in the White House," the statement continued.